Single Bullet Theory (metal band): IV (2011–2013)

-Self-titled Compilation (2014–2015)
+Self-titled compilation (2014–2015)

 In 2014 amidst the writing and recording process for SBT's next full-length album, founder Matt DiFabio spent time compiling a variety of tracks for a self-titled compilation album.
 The album features previously unreleased, remixed, and/or remastered songs, and ends with a previously recorded but never released cover of the song "Spirit Crusher" by the legendary death metal band Death.
 The album also features a link to the band's hidden website page which contains a thirty-seven minute video with track by track commentary by DiFabio and (then ex-) bassist Bill Mez reminiscing on the band's fourteen-year history.
 SBT supported its release by touring for three weeks in the fall of 2014 through the Midwest and Texas.

-Divine Ways of Chaos (2015–present)
+Divine Ways of Chaos (2015–2020)

 SBT began writing for their newest album Divine Ways of Chaos in 2013, working under a non-pressured, steady pace and recording the album throughout 2014 at DiFabio's studio Hard Attack Audio.
 2016 marked the return of longtime bassist Bill Mez.
-The band continued performing local and regional shows through 2018, and released their latest album Divine Ways of Chaos on October 19, 2018 after a lengthy and tumultuous period which saw lineup changes and serious health conditions delay its release.
+The band continued performing local and regional shows through 2018, and released their latest album Divine Ways of Chaos on October 19, 2018, after a lengthy and tumultuous period which saw lineup changes and serious health conditions delay its release.
 The band had begun to write new material in 2017 for a future release, tentatively titled "Dark Fields", but progress was put on hold indefinitely.
 Unfortunately drummer Rob Gladden died in March 2022 at the age of 33 after a four year long battle with osteosarcoma.

+Darkfields (2023–present)

+As of September 2023, DiFabio has assembled a new line up of Single Bullet Theory which again features Richard Gulczynski (guitar), long-time friend Justin Shaffer (bass), and Joey Eck (drums) whom DiFabio has been performing with in various musical projects since 1991.
+SBT has 11 new songs written and are planning to begin recording during the winter of 2025.
+The band has performed several shows locally and regionally under this new line up and will be scheduling more dates throughout Pennsylvania, Maryland, Ohio, New York and the new England area throughout the spring, summer and fall of 2025.
+In July 2025 the band announced the return of Dan Loughry on guitar, replacing Rich Gulczynski who left the band due to personal and creative differences.